Comparing AZZ (NYSE:AZZ) & Nano Magic (OTCMKTS:NMGX)

-AZZ (NYSE:AZZ – Get Rating) and Nano Magic (OTCMKTS:NMGX – Get Rating) are both small-cap industrial products companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their valuation, risk, institutional ownership, dividends, earnings, analyst recommendations and profitability.
+AZZ (NYSE:AZZ – Get Rating) and Nano Magic (OTCMKTS:NMGX – Get Rating) are both small-cap industrial products companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their analyst recommendations, earnings, institutional ownership, valuation, dividends, risk and profitability.

 |Gross Revenue